cuspime/cuspime.github.io/_posts/2021-05-25-future-post.md

 END
 ```

-6. Create a field named **Sigmoid** which will be used as the dependent variable of the diagram.
-This will define the smoothness of the transition of the curves:
+6. Create a field named [**Sigmoid**](https://en.wikipedia.org/wiki/Sigmoid_function) which will be used as the dependent variable of the diagram.
+This curve will define the shape and smoothness of the curves:
 ```Tableau
 Sigmoid
 1/(1+EXP(-[T]) )